felixnyamweya/wpsso-schema-json-ld/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Added the Item Type options from WPSSO v3.36.0-1 to the Schema Markup settings page:
+	* Added the new Item Type options from WPSSO v3.36.0-1 to the Schema Markup settings page:
 		* Item Type for Archive Page (default is http://schema.org/CollectionPage)
 		* Item Type for User / Author Page (default is http://schema.org/ProfilePage)
 		* Item Type for Search Results Page (default is http://schema.org/SearchResultsPage)